Dr Andrew Mayers

 Perinatal Mental health

 Over the last few years, I have been part of several campaigns to urge better perinatal mental health services, support, and education.
 That has been undertaken through 3 routes: Perinatal Mental Health Partnership, Maternal Mental Health Alliance, and 1001 Critical Days.
 Much of that has involved visiting Parliament to make our case.
 You read more about that on perinatal mental health pages on this website.
 We are beginning to see some return on those efforts, with increased funding from the UK Government.
 However, there is a still a long way to go.
 We need perinatal mental health mother and baby units (and associated community services) within easy reach for very family in the UK.
 We need comprehensive mental health training for all health professionals involved in the perinatal period.
 We need high quality (benchmarked) peer-support services across the UK.
 There's much work still to do!

 One of the key casualties as result of poor perinatal mental health is the relationship between mother and infant.
 We know that poor attachment is related to negative developmental outcomes, including emotional difficulties, conduct problems, social interaction, slower development, and poorer physical and mental health.
-To address that locally, I am part of a team that is seeking to start a new charity (DorPIP), which will provide therapeutic services to help rebuild those relationship difficulties.
-DorPIP will be part the UK-wide groups under the PIP(UK) umbrella.
+To address that locally, I am working with a new charity (DorPIP), which provides therapeutic services to help rebuild those relationship difficulties.
+DorPIP is part of the UK-wide groups under the PIP(UK) umbrella.

 Fathers' mental health

 Notwithstanding all I have said about maternal mental health, we also need more support for dad.
 I work work with inspirational Mark Williams on several projects (not least International Fathers' Mental Health Day (the day after Father's Day).
 You can read more about why I feel this is such an important topic by reading my blog.
 Good things are happening, but there's much more to do.